Extremal Random Forests: Proofs

 \subsection{Other results}

-\begin{lemma}[Quantile function is Lipschitz and eventually unbounded uniformly] Suppose Assumptions~\ref{ass:doa}, and~\ref{ass:lipschitz} hold.
+\begin{lemma}[Quantile function is Lipschitz and eventually unbounded uniformly] Suppose Assumptions~1 and~3 from the main text hold.
 Then, the quantile function $x \mapsto Q_x(\tau_n)$ has bounded fluctuations, that is, there exists a sequence $C_n > 0$ such that for all $x, y \in \mathcal{X}$ satisfies